Reflectarray Antenna Design for Modern Space Missions

-In recent years, there has been significant interest in reflectarray antennas and how they can be used to design antenna systems for the next generation of communication satellites.
+In recent years, there has been significant interest in reflectarray antennas and how they can be used to enable high-performance antenna design for the next generation of communication satellites.

 What is a reflectarray antenna?

-A reflectarray is an alternative to a reflector antenna to provide a low-cost high-gain antenna for many different purposes including space applications.
-A reflectarray consists of a feed element and a, normally, planar surface with the special property, that the phase of the reflected field can be controlled and varied over the surface.
-In this way, a focused reflected field can be obtained from a planar surface.
+A reflectarray is an alternative to a traditional reflector antenna and offers a low-cost, high-gain solution for a wide range of applications, including modern satellite and space missions.
+A reflectarray consists of a feed element and a typically planar surface with the unique ability to control the phase of the reflected field across the surface.
+This control enables precise reflectarray antenna design that produces a focused or shaped beam from a planar surface.

 A planar pencil-beam reflectarray in an anechoic measurement chamber.

-The history of reflectarrays goes back to the 1960s, where they were made of an array of short-circuited rectangular waveguides.
-By varying the length of the waveguides, the reflected phase could be controlled and thus creating a focused beam from an almost flat structure.
-Such a waveguide array is obviously a rather heavy structure and complicated to manufacture.
+The history of reflectarrays dates back to the 1960s when they were constructed using an array of short-circuited rectangular waveguides.
+By varying the length of these waveguides, engineers could control the reflected phase and form a focused beam, even from an almost flat antenna structure.
+However, these early waveguide arrays were heavy and complex to manufacture.

-It was a great improvement when the printed circuit reflectarray was invented in 1980s.
-Here the waveguide array is replaced by a dielectric circuit board with a ground plane underneath and printed elements on the top.
-The elements can, be e.g., simple rectangular patches of conducting material.
-The incident field is diffracted at the edges of the patches and propagates further in the dielectric material beneath the patches from which it is reflected back to free space.
+A significant breakthrough in reflectarray antenna design came with the invention of the printed circuit reflectarray in the 1980s.
+Here, the waveguide array is replaced by a dielectric circuit board with a ground plane underneath and printed elements on top.
+The elements can be, for example, simple rectangular patches of conducting material.
+The incident field is diffracted at the edges of the patches and propagates further in the dielectric material beneath the patches, from which it is reflected back to free space.
 By adjusting the size of the patches, the phase of the reflected field can be controlled.
-Such a configuration is much thinner, more lightweight and less expensive than the previous waveguide arrays.
+This configuration is thinner, lighter, and less expensive than the previous waveguide arrays.

-Since then, much effort has been devoted to improve the simple patch elements with respect to phase range, bandwidth, polarization and other performance parameters.
+Since then, much effort has been devoted to improving the simple patch elements with respect to phase range, bandwidth, polarisation, and other performance parameters.
 A huge variety of array-element designs for many different purposes can now be found in the literature.
-This includes contoured beams, LP (Linear Polarisation) to CP (Circular Polarisation) conversion, and also advanced designs for multibeam applications in which RHCP (Right Hand Circular Polarisation) and LHCP (Left Hand Circular Polarisation) are reflected in different directions.
+These include contoured beams, LP (Linear Polarisation) to CP (Circular Polarisation) conversion, and also advanced designs for multibeam applications in which RHCP (Right Hand Circular Polarisation) and LHCP (Left Hand Circular Polarisation) are reflected in different directions..

 A dual-band dual-polarised doubly curved reflectarray for multiple spot beam applications.